-Parameter Description rmretdel Specifies to remove all delete events from event blocks received by a subscriber that were introduced by a window retention policy. hotfailover Enables hot failover mode. buspersistence Specify to send messages using persistent delivery mode. protofile Specifies the .proto file that contains the Google Protocol Buffers message definition used to convert event blocks to protobuf messages.
+Parameter Description rmretdel Specifies to remove all delete events from event blocks received by a subscriber that were introduced by a window retention policy. hotfailover Enables hot failover mode. dateformat Specifies the date format.
+The default value is "%Y-%m-%d %H: %M:%S". buspersistence Specify to send messages using persistent delivery mode. protofile Specifies the .proto file that contains the Google Protocol Buffers message definition used to convert event blocks to protobuf messages.
 When you specify this parameter, you must also specify the protomsg parameter. protomsg Specifies the name of a Google Protocol Buffers message in the .proto file that you specified with the protofile parameter.
-Event blocks are converted into this message. csvincludeschem a When rmqtype = CSV , prepend every block of CSV with the window's serialized schema.
+Event blocks are converted into this message. csvincludeschema Specifies "never", "once", or "pereventblock".
+The default value is "never".
+When rmqtype = CSV , prepend output CSV with the window's serialized schema. useclientmsgid When performing a failover operation and extracting a message ID from an event block, use the client-generated message ID instead of the engine-generated message ID. configfilesectio n Specifies the name of the section in /etc/connectors.config to parse for configuration parameters.
+Specify the value as [configfilesection].

-Table 11.22 Optional Parameters for Publisher Rabbit MQ Connectors
+Table 16.22 Optional Parameters for Publisher Rabbit MQ Connectors

-Parameter Description transactional When rmqtype = CSV, sets the event block type to transactional.
-The default value is normal. blocksize When rmqytype = CSV , specifies the number of events to include in a published event block.
-The default value is 1. buspersistence Controls both auto-delete and durable. buspersistenceq ueue Specify the queue name used by a persistent publisher.
-Ignorecsvparsee rrors Specifies that when a field in an input CSV file cannot be parsed, a null value is inserted, and publishing continues. protofile Specifies the .proto file that contains the Google Protocol Buffers message definition used to convert event blocks to protobuf messages.
+Parameter Description transactional When rmqtype = CSV , sets the event block type to transactional .
+The default value is normal . blocksize When rmqytype = CSV , specifies the number of events to include in a published event block.
+The default value is 1. dateformat Specifies the date format.
+The default value is "%Y-%m-%d %H: %M:%S". buspersistence Controls both auto-delete and durable . buspersistenceq ueue Specify the queue name used by a persistent publisher. ignorecsvparsee rrors Specifies that when a field in an input CSV file cannot be parsed, a null value is inserted, and publishing continues.

+Parameter Description protofile Specifies the .proto file that contains the Google Protocol Buffers message definition used to convert event blocks to protobuf messages.
 When you specify this parameter, you must also specify the protomsg parameter. protomsg Specifies the name of a Google Protocol Buffers message in the .proto file that you specified with the protofile parameter.
-Event blocks are converted into this message.
+Event blocks are converted into this message. configfilesecti on Specifies the name of the section in /etc/connectors.config to parse for configuration parameters.
+Specify the value as [configfilesection].